-Students and teachers, apply now to study the Professional Certificate in Language Assessment in 2019.
+Students and teachers, apply now to study the Professional Certificate in Language Assessment.

-This Professional Certificate is intended to contribute to the broader mission of the Language Testing Research Centre, by increasing the language assessment literacy of educators across a broad range of contexts.
+A new course, offered from 2019 onwards, this Professional Certificate is intended to contribute to the broader mission of the Language Testing Research Centre at the University of Melbourne, by increasing the language assessment literacy of educators across a broad range of contexts.

-The Professional Certificate will be offered online and on demand, thereby targeting the growing need for accessible, inexpensive, flexibly-delivered courses in language assessment and testing.
+The Professional Certificate is offered online and on demand, thereby targeting the growing need for accessible, inexpensive, flexibly-delivered courses in language assessment and testing.

-The online course is being developed in consultation with The University of Melbourne Graduate Online team and will be based around a series of interactive online activities.
-There will also be a strong discussion board component, which will promote a sense of community amongst online students and facilitate interactions between students and the wider language assessment community.
-The Professional Certificate in Language Assessment will be offered for the first time in January 2019.
+The online course is based around a series of interactive online activities.
+There is a strong discussion board component, which promotes a sense of community amongst online students and facilitates interactions between students and the wider language assessment community.